-V2X2MAP is an open-source receiver and live map for ITS-G5 / V2X traffic — the 5.9 GHz IEEE 802.11p messages cars and roadside infrastructure send to coordinate.
+V2X2MAP is an Android app that receives and maps ITS-G5 / V2X traffic — the 5.9 GHz IEEE 802.11p messages cars and roadside infrastructure send to coordinate.

 Plug a $20 ESP32-C5 dev board into your phone, drive somewhere with modern infrastructure, watch the CAMs, DENMs and SPATEMs roll in.